ccao-data/data-architecture/dbt/models/proximity/columns.md

 ## nearest_new_construction_char_yrblt

 {% docs column_nearest_new_construction_char_yrblt %}
-Year built of the nearest new construction.
+Year built of the nearest new construction
 {% enddocs %}

 ## nearest_neighbor_dist_ft